takemyseed/BHDUploader/README.md

     - deluge
     - watchdir:If  client is not any of the above values, then it is a "watchdir".
 To properly use pass the full path to the directory you want to upload to

-- -- clientpass:For clients that need passwords forauth
+- -- clientpass:For clients that need passwords for auth
 - -- clientuser: For clients that need usernames for auth
 - -- clientcat: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
 - -- clienturl: url for the client